 In addition to the logical id and literal identity discussed above, many resources contain an element named "identifier", which, if populated, contains a different kind of identifier.
 As resources are copied from server to server, their literal identity will change, and their logical id may change.

-However all copies of the resource refer to the same underlying concept, and this concept may also be represented in other formats (variously, v2, CDA, XDS, and many more).
+However, all copies of the resource refer to the same underlying concept, and this concept may also be represented in other formats (variously, v2, CDA, XDS, and many more).
 Each representation carries the same identifier that identifies it consistently across all contexts of use.
 This is known as the business identifier, and is found in the identifier element.
 In a few resources, there is a url element that serves a similar purpose, but is constrained to be a literal URL for implementation reasons.

 All resources that have an identifier element support searching by the identifier, so that records can located by that method.
 So if an HL7 v2 message has the following OBR: